 Additional funding for TEL was made possible by Tenn-Share member libraries that pooled money to purchase Literature Resource Center for statewide access.
 True resource sharing at its best.

-Wendy Cornelisen is the TEL Coordinator at the State Library and Archives.
-You may contact her via email for help with registration, getting training on TEL or if you need help using any of the TEL databases.
+The TEL Coordinator works at the State Library and Archives.
+You may email for help with registration, getting training on TEL or if you need help using any of the TEL databases.

 The Tennessee Electronic Library began as a Tenn-Share concept in 1992.
 Our vision for TEL was that it would provide convenient and equitable access to library and information resources for all citizens of Tennessee to enhance the quality of their everyday lives, the depth of their educational experience, and the economic prosperity of their communities.

 In 1999, TEL became a reality when Rep. Matt Kisber, D of Jackson, and Sen. Ward Crutchfield, D of Chattanooga, sponsored the bills in the House and Senate respectively, creating TEL.
 Through the cooperation of Tenn-Share, TLA, FOTL, as well as the entire library community, and through the continued support of the Tennessee State Library and the state of Tennessee, TEL has been able to thrive for over ten years!

 Read more about the History of TEL.

 If your library is a member of Tenn-Share, then you, too, share in the TEL success story.